Kautuk-Purohit/usb-c-3v3-sensor-breakout/README.md

 ---

 ## How to Open
-1. Install KiCad (project created in KiCad 9.x recommended).
+1. Install KiCad (project created in KiCad 9.0).
 2. Open the project in `hardware/`.
 3. Review:
    - Schematic (`.kicad_sch`)